YingLiang2/YingLiang2.github.io/README.md

 ## Authors and Acknowledgements

 * Author: Ying Liang | 7893120 | [liangy5@myumanitoba.ca](mailto:liangy5@myumanitoba.ca)
-* Edited and reviewed by:
+* Reviewed by:
+  * Hung (Kevin) Tran
-  *
+  * Kaiden Bereznycky
 * Jekyll Theme - [Cayman](https://github.com/pages-themes/cayman)
 * Special thanks to Stewart Wilcox for providing the template for this README and providing clear instructions

 ## FAQs

-* Why is Markdown better than a word processor?
+* *Why is Markdown better than a word processor?*

-  * Markdown is a lightweight markup language where it is supported in many different applications natively whereas word processor files are not supported as natively as Markdown.
+  * *Markdown is a lightweight markup language where it is supported in many different applications natively whereas word processor files are not supported as natively as Markdown.
 Because Markdown is designed as a markup language, it allows for many applications to just apply CSS Styling to base text formatted in Markdown and it will appear with styling on web applications.
-This process is one of the core principles on why Markdown is supported natively in many websites.
-Word files have to manually edited and formatted with the word processor to have styles applied.
+So Markdown compared to a word processor file is more simplistic and is cross-compatible with many technologies.

-* Why is my resume not showing up?
+* *Why is my resume not showing up?*

-  1. Please check your resume file name is `index.md`.
+  1. *Please check your resume file name is `index.md`.*

-  2. Please double check the URL you are visiting.
+  2. *Please double check the URL you are visiting.
 The correct URL is `https://www.[YourGitHubUserName].github.io`.
-So for example, to visit the GitHub pages for this repository you would enter the url: [`https://yingliang2.github.io/`](https://yingliang2.github.io/).
+So for example, to visit the GitHub pages for this repository you would enter the url: [`https://yingliang2.github.io/`](https://yingliang2.github.io/).*